Make Your Home With Energy Efficient Windows

 If your home is having inefficient windows, it would be better to install new energy-efficient windows instead of working on the existing ones.
 This will save a significant amount of your money and will help in reducing lighting, heating, and cooling costs.
 For this, you have to consider three factors:

 Before making a choice, you should have complete knowledge about the kind and design of windows that will go best with both interior and exterior.
 Total Home Windows and Doors recommends homeowners to pay attention to windows’ energy performance ratings so as to be sure about the efficiency of the windows they have the selection.

 Once you have insight and knowledge about what factors to find in the windows, you can easily select from the following window types:

 - Awning: Open outward and hinged at the top.
 The sash is closed when it is pressed against the frame, meaning that the air leakage rate is lower than sliding windows.

 - Casement: They work just like an awning i.e. to close the window, the sash is pressed against the frame and does not allow air to easily escape from the place.
 They are hinged at the sides.

 - Fixed: The panes don’t open and if they are properly installed, they become airtight due to which, they are not suitable for places that need ventilation.

 - Hopper: Open inward and are hinged at the bottom.
-The sash is also closed when it is pressed against the window frame i.e. it works like casement and awning.
+The sash is also closed when it is pressed against the window frame i.e. it works like a casement and awning.

-- Single-hung and Double-hung: In double-hung windows, both sashes will slide vertically whereas in single-hung, upper sash is fixed and lower sash will slide upward.
+- Single-hung and Double-hung: In double-hung windows, both sashes will slide vertically whereas in single-hung, the upper sash is fixed and the lower sash will slide upward.
 Because they slide, there are higher chances of air leakage.